-REAMIT team is meeting in Putteridge Bury, Bedfordshire, UK on 16 May 2019 11am - 5 pm.
-This kick-off meeting will facilitate interaction among project partners to plan project activities, communication strategy and dissemination.
+REAMIT team gathered in Putteridge Bury, Bedfordshire, UK on 16 May 2019 11am - 5 pm.
+This kick-off meeting facilitated interaction among project partners to plan project activities, communication strategy and dissemination.
 Read More

 The REAMIT project proposes to adapt and apply existing innovative technology to food supply chains in NWE to reduce food waste and hence improve resource efficiency.
 Reducing food waste is of highest priority for the EU (88Mt or € 143B wasted per year).
 The EU has committed to halving food waste by 2030 by focusing on all stages in the supply chain.
 35% of food waste in EU-28 has occurred in supply chains in 2012.
 Though technologies exist to reduce food waste, they have not been applied to food supply chains.